Permanent and one-time course proposal online forms can be found on the Policies & Forms page.

 One-time Course Proposals

-One-time course proposals are considered when received by the Dean of Academic Departments and Programs’s office.
+One-time course proposals are considered when received by the office of the Dean of Academic Departments and Programs.
 Turn-around approval time is usually two weeks.
 Once approved, the Registrar, the department chair, and the professor who submitted the proposal will be notified.

 A new course needs to be approved before it can be listed in pre-registration materials by the Registrar's Office.